iljapanic/panic-bachelor/markdown/sections/5-analysis.md

 ## 5. Analysis
 As stated in the outset of this paper, the tourism industry has been one of  the most impacted by the proliferation of ubiquitous Internet access.
-The Internet technology increasingly mediates the traveling experience (Xiang, & Gretzel, 2010).
+The Internet technology increasingly mediates the traveling experience by creating an online tourism information space – a collection of hyper textual content available for travel information searchers (Xiang, & Gretzel, 2010).
 While in the past the brands and travel agencies owned the sense of quality, now it is the digital word-of-mouth that decides where people go to eat, sleep and entertain themselves when on the road (Vanderbilt, 2015; Xiang, & Gretzel, 2010).

 To guide the analysis, the following research question has been devised (as stated in the Introduction).